 - We have specialists for every field of law.

-The accounts shall consist of:
+The annual accounts shall consist of:

-- the balance sheet,
+- a balance sheet,

 - a profit and loss account (profit and loss account),

-- an annex containing supplementary information.
+- the annexes containing supplementary information.

 Tip: Avoid mistakes that can bring both bad relationships in your home and legal unpleasantness.
-The e-book How to Manage a HOA, which we have written, is a helping hand to the management and members of HOAs or housing associations.
+The e-book How to Manage a HOA, which we have written, is a helping hand to the management and members of HOAs or condominiums.
 We have put in it 8 pieces of advice where our clients most often make mistakes.

 Once approved, the financial statements should be published by depositing them in the collection of deeds.